 A review of just one person isn't enough, so let's also take a look at the skis of another person, Shita, who created his own original skis with VOLTAGEdesign

 lives in Niigata Prefecture.
-After creating his own original skis with VOLTAGEdesign two years ago, this year he created two different pairs of skis.
+Two years ago, he created original skis with VOLTAGEdesign, and this year he has produced two skis with different features.

 "When creating my original skis this season, the key points I focused on were the shape of the tail and the strength of the camber.
 It's a fishtail, like the ones I use on LINE's SAKANA and PESCAD, with a large U-shaped tail.
 Even in deep powder, snow escapes from the tail, making it easy to lift the top, and it has the characteristic of being easy to adjust the turning arc.
 If you try riding them, you'll see that the ride feels completely different from regular skis.
 They also have the advantage of being good at handling wet snow on low mountains, and the skins are less likely to come off when hiking up